 - You will come across an option Allow Apps to Request to Track.
 Disable it and head back.

-With this, you have successfully blocked app tracking on iPhone and iPad.
+You have successfully blocked app tracking on iPhone and iPad.
 But keep in mind that apps that do not require permission will still be able to track you.
 The privacy feature is yet to be entirely implemented as developers are making mandatory changes to their respective apps.
 Once the process has begun and developers will seek your permission, you will not be receiving annoying pop-ups since you have disabled them already.

-Apple’s Privacy-Labels have not been widely accepted.
+Apple’s privacy changes have not been widely accepted.
 Various tech giants have expressed their resentment towards the new changes.
 Facebook launched an ad campaign against Apple’s privacy feature in a newspaper titled, “We’re standing up to Apple for small businesses everywhere.”
 On the other hand companies like Twitter have shown support towards Apple’s privacy changes saying it will give small businesses a “level playing field”.

 - How to automatically change your iPhone wallpaper using Shortcuts